joinpursuit/AC_4_Web/units/html/lessons/events/event_update.md

 ### **DOMContentLoaded**

 If you recall from our previous lessons, we included our `script` tag before the closing `</body>` tag but mentioned that it's generally placed inside the `<head>`.
-We had put it before the closing `</body>` because we were referring to elements that had not yetbeen parsed by the browser.
+We had put it before the closing `</body>` because we were referring to elements that had not yet been parsed by the browser.
 Now we can move our `<script>` tag back to the header, and add an Event Listener to our JS file that waits until all our content has loaded.

 *DOMContentLoaded* is the event fired every time the HTML document has been completely loaded and parsed.
 Much of our code will always be sandwiched in a callback to this function because we can't manipulate the DOM until